pawamoy/website/docs/showcase.md

     description: Analyze your Python modules inter-dependencies.
     image: dependenpy.png

+  - name: shellman
+    description: <code>## \</code> A parser for a custom shell-documentation format.
+    image: shellman.svg

+  - name: shell-history
+    description: Saves an extended history of what you do in your shell, then offers visualizations with HighCharts.
+    image: shell-history.png

+  - name: shelldemo
+    description: Easily create demo of your programs by (re)playing a script as input!
+    image: shelldemo.svg

   - name: mvodb
     description: >
       My take at rewriting <a href="https://www.filebot.net/">filebot</a> in Python.